 Safety and security

 If you decide to remain in Afghanistan, despite our strong advice, consult a reputable security company.
-Have appropriate personal security protection measures in place, including for residential accommodation.
+Ensure you have appropriate personal security protection measures in place, including for residential accommodation.
 Monitor local sources for information about the safety and security environment, which can change quickly.

-The security situation in Afghanistan is extremely dangerous.
+The security situation is extremely dangerous.
 There is a very consistent high threat of terrorist attack.
 Attacks can occur anywhere, anytime, particularly in Kabul, and the southern and eastern provinces.

-Serious and large-scale terrorist incidents, including suicide bombings and vehicle-borne improvised explosive device attacks, occur regularly in Afghanistan.
-On 31 May 2017, at least 150 people were killed and more than 300 injured in an attack close to the semi-secure zone in Kabul.
-Subsequent attacks, including attacks on the funerals of those killed in recent demonstrations, have caused further deaths and injuries.
+Serious and large-scale terrorist incidents, including suicide bombings and vehicle-borne improvised explosive device attacks, occur regularly.
+On 27 January 2018, over 100 people were killed and over 200 injured in an attack close to a number of embassies in Kabul.
+The previous week, foreigners were specifically targeted, and killed, in an attack against the Intercontinental Hotel in Kabul.
+In May 2017, at least 150 people were killed and more than 300 injured in an attack next to the semi-secure zone in Kabul.
 These attacks are in addition to numerous attacks across Kabul and around the country, leaving many dead and many more wounded.

 Aid workers are not immune from the threat of terrorism.
-Since the beginning of 2017, 15 aid workers have been killed in attacks in Afghanistan, 13 injured and 43 abducted.
+Since the beginning of 2017, 15 aid workers have been killed in attacks, 17 injured and 45 abducted.

 There are credible reports of imminent attacks in Kabul city.
 There are also ongoing threats against the Kabul International Airport and aircraft.
 There have been rocket attacks on the airport, and bomb attacks at the airport entrance and on roads leading to the airport.

 Many terrorist attacks have targeted international convoys, including foreign military and security forces.
-There have also been insider attacks (where individuals wearing Afghan National Defence and Security Forces uniforms attack members of foreign security forces) throughout Afghanistan.
+There have also been insider attacks (where individuals wearing Afghan National Defence and Security Forces uniforms attack members of foreign security forces).

 Advice to Australian Embassy staff: Security arrangements for Australian Embassy staff in Kabul are at a high level at all times.

-Afghan Government approved private security companies continue to operate throughout Afghanistan.
+Afghan Government approved private security companies continue to operate.
 For businesses and other organisations, contact the Afghan Government for the latest requirements.

 Terrorism is a threat throughout the world.
 See our